jjjchens235/leetcode-sql-unlocked/README.md

-Through the command line, the user can easily access all ~125 LeetCode SQL/Database questions, even locked ones!! and automatically generate the tables in db-fiddle.com, a SQL database playground environment.
+Through the command line, the user can easily access all ~125 LeetCode SQL/Database questions, and automatically generate the tables in db-fiddle.com, a SQL database playground environment.

 ![GIF demo](img/demo2.gif)